theirc/airbel/src/_projects/becoming-one.md

 In the following Becoming One group session, the faith leader takes the group through a discussion of the last week’s home practice and asks the couples to share their experience openly and honestly.

-<div class="p-3"><p><mark class="bg-primary">&ldquo;Before the program, we never used to sit and have a decent conversation and he could drink a lot and was never open with his finance.
+<div class="p-3"><p><mark class="bg-primary">“Before the program, we never used to sit and have a decent conversation and he could drink a lot and was never open with his finance.
 He used to shop all food stuffs even onions but since the program, he has started leaving money for me to buy the food stuffs.
 We even have peaceful and loving conversation.
-It is surprising that he has proposed that I should start a small business with his support something that he never agreed to at all before.&rdquo;</mark></p><p>- Becoming One participant</p></div>
+It is surprising that he has proposed that I should start a small business with his support something that he never agreed to at all before.”</mark></p><p>- Becoming One participant</p></div>

 ### **What’s happening now?**
 {: .mt-5.mb-4}